rgsf2025/sqlcipher-jdbc/README.md

 3. decamp/sqlcipher-jdbc (https://github.com/decamp/sqlcipher-jdbc) : This repository combines
-the starts from Xerial Sqlite-Jdbc driver and adds SqlCipher (instead of plain sqlite).
+the starts from xerial Sqlite-Jdbc driver and adds SqlCipher (in place of plain sqlite).
-Currently this caters to JDBC driver for SQLCipher, specifically noted for OS X compatibility in the description section.
+At the time of writing this documentation, decamp site caters to JDBC driver for SQLCipher specifically noted for OS X compatibility, as per the description section on that site.

 4. sqlcipher/sqlcipher-android (https://github.com/sqlcipher/sqlcipher-android) : While not a